-If you’re a shareholder of a private limited company, can you spread the dividends paid out amongst more of your family members by adding your children as company shareholders?
+If you’re a shareholder of a private limited company, spreading the ownership and therefore dividends around the family can offer real tax advantages.
+Especially if you are adding your children as company shareholders.

 Can you add children as shareholders of a private limited company?

-There is nothing to prevent shareholders gifting shares to children, regardless of their age.
+There is nothing to prevent shareholders from gifting shares to their children, regardless of their age.
 There are, however, various tax implications in doing so.